arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-11-seeking-genericity.md

 I like to see TDD as is an extension of static typing: it amplifies the compilation phase filtering out some of the wrong implementation that would be otherwise accepted by the compiler, just like your type system does.

-As you can read in [Property Testing For The Rest of Us](/property-testing), also being generic in tests, instead of relying on specific examples, helps implementing correct code with great specificity.
+The term Generic Programming was coined by Musser and Stepanov.
+In their paper [Generic Programming][generic-programming] they introduce the idea that algorithms can be defined by capturing their fundamental requirements, their essence, and by abstracting away from concrete examples.

+> [..] one must create the appropriate abstract concepts in terms of
+> which one can effectively express and reason about the behavior of
+> an algorithm.

+I find this illuminating, because it is exactly the same idea of Property-Based Testing: capturing the essence of requirements and expressing them without relying on specific examples.
+You can read more about this approach in [Property Testing For The Rest of Us](/property-testing).

-Tests aside, seeking genericity is often a matter of designing the proper types and interfaces.
+Generic Programming is all about designing the proper types and interfaces.
+Let's see how.

 ## It's all about using (small, smaller) interfaces
 The OOP literature offers very compelling reasons to program to